vijaymocherla/Random-walk-on-2D-lattice/README.md

 - This yields the possible probability ditribution.

-The Following are the parameters that are involved for this study:
+The Following are the parameters that are involved :
 - $nSteps$: No. of steps the walker takes in each walk
 - $nRuns$: No.of Random Walks of nSteps over which we average
 - $(x,y)$ : The Boundary conditions for the cylindrical surface